stidjaco/GMSEUS/README.md

 * `script7a_validateInstYrImagery.txt`: GEE file for manual validation of installation year using available NAIP, Sentinel-2, and Landsat 7 ETM+ imagery.
 * `script7b_validateInstYrTimeSeries.txt`: GEE file for LandTrendr provided User-Interface (UI) file with solar PV indices included.
 * `scriptLandTrendrSolarIndex.txt`: GEE file for LandTrendr temporal segmentation, modified to include solar indices.
 * `scriptTrainRF.txt`: GEE file for compiling and assessing the new landcover training dataset to classify solar panel-rows in NAIP imagery.
+* `scriptGetLabeledImages.txt`: GEE file for preparing and exporting 4-band NAIP and a GM-SEUS panel-row burned in imagery (as a 5th band) over an array to generate labeled imagery.
+* `script_createLabeledImages.ipynb`: Python file for taking in whole labeled images from `scriptGetLabeledImages.txt` and splitting into 256 x 256 pixel tiled images and masks.
 * `scriptPlot_maps.ipynb`: Python file for printing and export relevant result maps.
+* `script_spatialValidation.ipynb`: Python file for initial exploration of spatial accuracy approaches.

 ## Dataset Description:
+Files are within subdirectories **GPKG**, **SHP**, and **CSV**.
 All data products are available in the Zenodo Repository.
-All input datasets can be downloaded from source files described in the associated paper, at the top of this document, and at the top of `script1`.
+All input datasets can be downloaded from source files described in the associated paper, at the top of this document, at the top of `script1`, and in the Zenodo data README.
 All intermediate products are available upon request, and are automatically generated in the processing of the code repo.
-All spatial files in the final database are provided as shapefiles, geopackages, and comma separated values.
+Geospatial files in the final database are provided as shapefiles, geopackages, and comma separated values.

-### The GM-SEUS open repository contains the following files
+### The GM-SEUS v1.0 data repository contains the following files

-* **GMSEUS_Arrays_Final.gpkg**: Final array dataset containing boundaries from existing datasets and enhanced by buffer-dissolve-erode technique with GM-SEUS panel-rows containing all array-level attributes (NAD83), geopackage and shapefile
+* **GMSEUS_Arrays_Final**: Final array dataset containing boundaries from existing datasets and enhanced by buffer-dissolve-erode technique with GM-SEUS panel-rows containing all array-level attributes (NAD83), geopackage, shapefile, and csv
-* **GMSEUS_Panels_Final.gpkg**: Final panel-row dataset containing boundaries from existing datasets and newly delineated GM-SEUS panel-rows containing all panel-row-level attributes (NAD83), geopackage and shapefile
+* **GMSEUS_Panels_Final**: Final panel-row dataset containing boundaries from existing datasets and newly delineated GM-SEUS panel-rows containing all panel-row-level attributes (NAD83),  geopackage, shapefile, and csv
-* **GMSEUS_NAIP_Arrays.gpkg**: All array boundaries created by buffer-dissolve-erode method of newly delineated (NAIP) GM-SEUS panel-rows (NAD83), geopackage and shapefile
+* **GMSEUS_NAIP_Arrays**: All array boundaries created by buffer-dissolve-erode method of newly delineated (NAIP) GM-SEUS panel-rows (NAD83),  geopackage, shapefile, and csv
-* **GMSEUS_NAIP_Panels.gpkg**: All newly delineated panel-row boundaries (NAD83), geopackage and shapefile
+* **GMSEUS_NAIP_Panels**: All newly delineated panel-row boundaries (NAD83), geopackage, shapefile, and csv
-* **GMSEUS_NAIP_PanelsNoQAQC.gpkg**: All newly delineated panel-rows from NAIP imagery without any quality control (EPSG:102003), geopackage and shapefile
+* **GMSEUS_NAIP_PanelsNoQAQC**: All newly delineated panel-rows from NAIP imagery without any quality control (EPSG:102003),  geopackage, shapefile, and csv
-* **NAIPtrainRF.csv**: Training dataset of 12,000 NAIP training points (2,000 class–1) containing class values, spectral index values, the year of NAIP imagery accessed, and point coordinates (WGS84), comma separated values
+* **NAIPtrainRF**: Training dataset of 12,000 NAIP training points (2,000 class<sup>-2</sup>) containing class values, spectral index values, the year of NAIP imagery accessed, and point coordinates (WGS84), comma separated values
-* **NAIPclassifyRF.csv**: Random forest classifier trees and weights, comma separated values
+* **NAIPclassifyRF**: Random forest classifier trees and weights as output by _classified.explain().get(‘trees’)_, comma separated values
+* **LabeledImages**: Directory containing image and mask subdirectories with 20,000 input and target images for deep learning pattern recognition applications, GeoTIFF

 ### We provide the following attribute fields in GM-SEUS Final Arrays